phaller/sda8-git/README.md

 # sda8-git

-Java is an island of Indonesia.
+[https://en.wikipedia.org/wiki/Java](Java) is an island of Indonesia.
 The climate is probably tropical.